 Cancer, mainly breast and cervical cancer, is the second leading cause of death in women.
 Whey concentrate and glutathione modulation is used in cancer treatment.
 Consumption of whey powder during chemotherapy can help inhibit the growth of cancer cells.
 It is also an excellent meal for cancer patients as it is easy to digest.
 It also gets easily absorbed in the body.
 It provides energy and increases immunity (8), (9).

 6. Heart Health

 Heart stroke causes paralysis, loss of speech and poor memory.
 It is also the third leading cause of death in women.
-Whey protein lowers the LDL cholesterol.
+Whey protein lowers the LDL cholesterol (which is a contributing factor to cardiovascular diseases such as strokes).
 It reduces blood pressure and also reduces the risk of heart diseases and stroke (10), (11).

 One of the best whey protein benefits is boosting immunity.
 Whey protein improves immune response and helps fight infections in women.
 It boosts the immune system by increasing the production of glutathione.
 This is a powerful antioxidant which helps in detoxification.
 Women suffering from asthma should be supplemented with whey protein to improve their cytokine response (12), (13).

 8. Strengthening Muscles